ManylandMods/manyland-documentation/docs/obfuscation.md

 Deobfuscator.function(object, string, returnKey);

 /**
-* Searches for a unique member of an object
+* Searches for a unique property of an object
-* Returns the object that has the unique member
+* Returns the object that has the unique property
-* @param    object    the object that the member is a part of
+* @param    object    the object that the property is a part of
-* @param    string    the name of the unique member
+* @param    string    the name of the unique property
 * @param    returnKey    a boolean if you want to return the key or not
-* @return  the object that includes the unique member */
+* @return  the object that includes the unique property */

 Deobfuscator.object(object, string, returnKey);